-The Medical Center's certificates of participation were issued by the Inland Empire Public Facilities Corporation (Corporation).
+The Medical Center's certificates of participation were issued by the Inland Empire Public Facilities Corporation (Corporation), a component unit of the County of San Bernardino.

-Certificates of participation at June 30, 2017 consist of the following:
+Certificates of participation at June 30, 2018 consist of the following:

 Series 1994

 The Medical Center Series 1994 Certificates of Participation were dated February 1, 1994, in the amount of \$283,245 with interest rates from 4.60 percent to 7.00 percent.